 When you are expecting, you have a lot on your mind.
 As a Jackson Care Connect member, one thing you don’t have to worry about is medical care.
-We want you to baby yourself.
-That’s the best way to take care of your baby right now, and Jackson Care Connect has you both covered.
+We have you and your baby covered.

-Medical care during your pregnancy – from head to toe – is covered.
-Physical health, behavioral health, dental care, prenatal vitamins, immunizations, quitting tobacco – it’s all covered at no cost to you.
+Medical care during your pregnancy — from head to toe — is covered.
+Physical, dental and mental health care, prenatal vitamins, vaccines, quitting tobacco — it’s all covered at no cost to you.

-Here’s some information about how to keep you and your baby healthy and safe in the months ahead, and after your baby arrives.
-For medical questions, your doctor or primary care provider is your best source of information.
+Here’s some information about how to keep you and your baby healthy and safe in the months ahead and after your baby arrives.
+For medical questions, your primary care provider (PCP) or pregnancy provider is your best source of information.

 Find out about benefit coverage during and after pregnancy for you and your baby.
 Also, learn how we can help you find the right providers for you and your baby, and more.

-Learn what happens at your doctor visits and why it is important to see your doctor often during pregnancy.
+Learn what happens at your doctor visits and why it’s important to see your doctor often during pregnancy.

-Smoking while pregnant can lead to complications for you, and low birth-weight and health problems for your child.
-Learn how Jackson Care Connect can help you to quit tobacco with medication and personal support.
+Smoking while pregnant can lead to complications for you, and low birthweight and health problems for your child.
+Learn how Jackson Care Connect can help you quit tobacco with medication and personal support.

-It’s hard to be excited about your pregnancy if you are afraid of your partner.
-Using these resources can help keep yourself and your baby safe.
+It’s hard to be excited about your pregnancy if you’re afraid of your partner.
+We want you to know there are resources available.
+Learn about Jackson County’s domestic violence resources at this link or call the National Domestic Violence Hotline at 800-799-SAFE (7233).
+You can also use these PDF resources to help keep you and your baby safe.

 Doulas are a covered benefit

 Doulas are trained birth companions.
 They provide personal support to women and families during pregnancy, delivery and beyond.
 Their services are covered by the Oregon Health Plan.
-They are not caregivers, but can work with your health team.
-Doulas are professionally trained in emotional, physical, and educational support during the birth experience.
+They are not doctors or midwives, but are trained caregivers who can work with your health team.
+Doulas are trained in emotional, physical and educational support during birth.
 A doula can be your advocate and help connect you to local health resources.

 According to information on the Oregon Health Authority website, a doula can improve birth outcomes and infant health, strengthen families and establish supports to ensure ongoing family success.
 Oregon-registered doulas have undergone certified training and background checks.